LezaMalik/Programming_Concepts/hadoop.md

 ### 37. how to import data from RDBMS into HDFS using sqoop?

+To import data from a relational database management system (RDBMS) into the Hadoop Distributed File System (HDFS) using Sqoop, you can follow these steps:

+1. Ensure Prerequisites:

+    * Make sure that Sqoop is installed on your Hadoop cluster or on the machine where you intend to run Sqoop commands.
+    * Ensure that you have the necessary permissions to access the RDBMS and HDFS.

+2. Prepare Your Environment:

+    * Set up your Hadoop cluster and ensure it is running.
+    * Ensure that the RDBMS you want to import data from (e.g., MySQL, Oracle, PostgreSQL) is accessible and the JDBC driver for that database is available on the machine where you're running Sqoop.

+3. Determine Your Import Options:

+    * Decide what data you want to import (e.g., specific tables, columns, or a subset of rows).
+    * Determine where in HDFS you want to store the imported data.

+4. Run Sqoop Import Command:

+    * Use the sqoop import command to initiate the data import process.
+The basic syntax is as follows:

+    ```
+    sqoop import \
+        --connect jdbc:<database_connection_url> \
+        --username <username> \
+        --password <password> \
+        --table <table_name> \
+        --target-dir <target_HDFS_directory>
+    ```
+    * <database_connection_url>: The JDBC connection URL for your RDBMS.
+    * <username>: Your database username.
+    * <password>: Your database password.
+    * <table_name>: The name of the table you want to import.
+    * <target_HDFS_directory>: The directory in HDFS where you want to store the imported data.

+        You can also specify additional options to customize the import process, such as specifying columns, splitting data, and configuring parallelism.
+Refer to the Sqoop documentation for a comprehensive list of options.

+5. Execute the Sqoop Command:

+    * Run the Sqoop import command.
+Sqoop will establish a connection to the RDBMS, retrieve the data, and import it into HDFS.

+6. Verify the Data:

+    * After the import completes, you can use Hadoop commands (hadoop fs -ls, hadoop fs -cat, etc.) or Hadoop ecosystem tools like Hive or Spark to verify and process the imported data.

+    Here's an example of a complete Sqoop import command for importing data from a MySQL database into HDFS:

+    ```
+    sqoop import \
+        --connect jdbc:mysql://localhost:3306/mydatabase \
+        --username myuser \
+        --password mypassword \
+        --table mytable \
+        --target-dir /user/hadoop/myimporteddata
+    ```

+    This command imports the "mytable" table from the MySQL database "mydatabase" into the HDFS directory "/user/hadoop/myimporteddata."

 ----------------------------------------------

 ### 38. Explain the difference between 'free-form query import' and 'import table' in Sqoop.